lorenanda/lorenanda.github.io/_posts/2021-03-21-poetry-workflow.md

 ## What's next?

 That was it!
 Now you know how to get international poems, translate them, and send them to a Telegram chat to get your daily dose of poetry.

+> This post was originally published on the the [n8n blog](https://n8n.io/blog/world-poetry-day-workflow/).